-Theorem 4: For all time $\tau$ and class i,
+Proof: See [18]. □ Theorem 4: For all time τ and class i,

-$$S{i,DW^2F^2Q}(0,\tau) - S{i,GPS}(0,\tau) \le L_M.$$
+$$S{i,DW^2F^2Q}(0,\tau) - S{i,GPS}(0,\tau) \le L_M$$

-Proof: Straightforward from Condition 1) of the $DW^2F^2Q$ scheduling scheme. $\Box$
+Proof: Straightforward from Condition 1) of the DW^2F^2Q scheduling scheme. \Box

-These theorems establish that $DW^2F^2Q$ closely approximates GPS for dynamic weights when the number of classes is a constant: the difference between the total service given to a particular class for the two scheduling schemes is within a constant number of packets.
+These theorems establish that DW^2F^2Q closely approximates GPS for dynamic weights when the number of classes is a constant: the difference between the total service given to a particular class for the two scheduling schemes is within a constant number of packets.
+Notice that one key point that makes DW^2F^2Q work in FRR is that the number of classes in FRR is a small constant.

-4.2 Intra-class scheduling
+B. Intra-class scheduling

-Since the inter-classes scheduling scheme, $DW^2F^2Q$ , schedule packets based on the weights of the classes, and since many flows are grouped into each class, intra-class scheduling needs to decide (1) the weights used to send packets in a class, and (2) the order of packets coming from different flows.
-Note that intra-class scheduling does not decide the exact time a packet is serviced by the server.
+Since the inter-classes scheduling scheme, DW^2F^2Q , schedule packets based on the weights of the classes, and since many flows are grouped into each class, intra-class scheduling needs to decide (1) the weights used to send packets in a class, and (2) the order of packets coming from different flows.
+Note that intra-class scheduling does not decide the actual time a packet is serviced.
 This function is performed by inter-class scheduling.